-In your interview, there will be common interview questions which you will undoubtedly have prepared for, such as, ‘why do you want to study medicine?’
+In your interview, there will be common interview questions that you will undoubtedly have prepared for, such as, ‘why do you want to study medicine?’.

 Some interviews also throw a bit of mathematics into the mix, so remember to brush up on your GCSE Maths.

 Planning your answers on paper and practising them verbally are two very different things.
 The first time you practise your answers out loud you’ll feel like you’re waffling.

 But with practice, you’ll hear yourself getting more fluent and your answers become slicker.
 Recording your answers will also help you hear which bits you can cut out and which bits you can improve.